Targeted Gene Fusion Detection Technology for NGS

 Lung Cancer Panel Performance

-• Specificity for Cost Effective Sequencing: Combined with the power of CleanPlex chemistry and reverse transcription optimization, both gene fusion detection methods generate high on-target and mapping rates, and minimum ribosomal RNA (rRNA) and primer-dimer rates for efficient sequencing of only reads you want, and none that you don’t (Figure 5).
+- Specificity for Cost Effective Sequencing: Combined with the power of CleanPlex chemistry and reverse transcription optimization, AccuFusion gene fusion detection method generates high on-target and mapping rates, and minimum ribosomal RNA (rRNA) and primer-dimer rates for efficient sequencing of only reads you want, and none that you don’t (Figure 2).

-• Flexibility: Together with the single primer design combined with our proprietary ParagonDesignerTM algorithm, custom designs and panels can be generated in as short as 2 weeks for detecting novel and/or known fusion genes.
+- Flexibility: With our proprietary ParagonDesignerTM algorithm, custom designs and panels can be generated in as short as 2 weeks for detecting known fusion genes.

 View other data on CleanPlex® technology for amplicon sequencing